Edward George Honey: Journalism career

 In early 1904, at the age of 18, Honey became part owner of a small magazine called Spectre in Palmerston North, New Zealand which went bankrupt.
 He then worked as journalist for a paper which folded.
 He returned to Australia and worked for his father trying to attract new clients in Queensland, without success.
 He returned to Melbourne to work for The Argus newspaper for a while.

 In 1909 he moved to London and worked for the Daily Mail.
 He suffered from poor health and, after many weeks in hospital was sent by Lord Northcliffe, owner of the newspaper, to recuperate at a hydro in Warwickshire.
 Before going there, however, Honey went to the races at Epsom the next day, where he was spotted by other journalists, and upon his return to London found his pay cheque and dismissal notice ready for him.

 Honey was employed on staff at the Daily Citizen, a newspaper launched in 1912 by the Labour Party.
 The Daily Citizen folded in 1915.
 He appeared as a visitor staying at a hotel in Bourton-on-the-Water in the Cotswolds in the 1911 Census, aged 26 and occupation shown as "author journalist".

 He apparently missed an opportunity for an assignment as a war correspondent in late 1914 working for one of London's leading editors, when his wife could not find him in all of "his usual haunts in Fleet Street".

 On discharge from the military, Honey returned to Fleet Street as a freelance journalist.
 His work was widely published including in; the Daily Mail, the Evening News, The Daily Sketch, The Chronicle and the Daily Mirror.
 Honey used multiple nom de plumes for his freelance articles e.g. Warren Foster, Margaret Graham and Joan Sinclair.

 In 1919 his biography of the Minister of Food Control, and future leader of the Labour Party, From mill boy to minister : an intimate account of the life of Rt.
 Honourable J.R.
 Clynes, M.P, was published by J M Dent.
 Honey published the biography using the pen name Edward George.

 Military service

 He enlisted in the Middlesex Regiment on 16 April 1915 as a clerk.
 He was not sent abroad and was discharged on 17 April 1916 under para 392, XXV (Services no longer required).

 The concept of minutes of silence in remembrance of war

-On 8 May 1919 a letter Honey wrote to Evening News newspaper, was published under the headline "A Peace Day Essential."
+On 8 May 1919 a letter Honey wrote to The Evening News newspaper, was published under the headline "A Peace Day Essential."
 Honey used the pen name Warren Foster.
 He suggested silence was an appropriate commemoration for the first anniversary of the Armistice which signalled the end of World War I, on 11 November 1918: the "eleventh hour of the eleventh day of the eleventh month".